 Joyful, Goofy, Fun

 One of the most beloved components of the Silver Labrador Retriever temperament is the joyful nature of this breed.

 Labs are happy, silly, fun-loving dogs.
 They enjoy romping in the snow and swimming in the summertime.

 Silver Labs love to play!
 They are especially fond of playing fetch with tennis balls for hours on end.

 If you add a Lab to your home, your home will soon be filled with laughter!

-Silver Labrador History: The Origin of the Silver Lab
+Silver Labrador History: What's the Origin of the Silver Lab?

 Labrador Retrievers originated in Newfoundland, Canada.